-HANDWASHING-[MODUS OPERANDI]

 Poster “Stop microbes wash your hands”.jpg

-after touching animal waste or handling animals;
+after touching animal waste

-and after touching garbage
+after touching “garbage”

 .